 Your best bet?
 An answer like this one:

 "I can point you to some interesting research on how essential oils can affect the symptoms often associated with ____ if you'd be interested in studying it out for yourself, but prescribing essential oils for that condition is outside my scope of practice.
 However, I'm sure I can offer you a blend that will be emotionally supportive as you work with your doctors."

 Bottom line: Do not give medical advice, online or otherwise, unless you are licensed to do so.
 Period.

 The solution: Stick to your scope of practice.
-Aromatherapy is a healing art that supports the health and well-being of our clients.
+Aromatherapy is currently classified as an unlicensed healing art that supports the health and well-being of our clients.
 Embrace that and work within it.

 Non-professionals who don't understand scope of practice

 If you are not a doctor, you are not a doctor.

 Therefore, you should not be giving medical advice.